Navid200/xDrip/docs/How-to-follow.md

 <br/>

 #### 2. Nightscout Follower
-This requires Nightscout to be [set up](https://github.com/Navid200/xDrip/wiki/Nightscout) for the master.
+This requires Nightscout to be [set up](./Nightscout.md).
-After a Nightscout account has been created and set up, enter the required [settings](https://github.com/Navid200/xDrip/wiki/Nightscout-Settings) so that the master starts uploading to Nightscout.
+After a Nightscout account has been created and set up, enter the required [settings](./Nightscout-Settings.md) so that the master starts uploading to Nightscout.

 On the follower, tap on Settings &#8722;> Hardware Data Source &#8722;> Nightscout Follower.
-Tap on Settings &#8722;> Nightscout Follow URL, and enter https://userID.herokuapp.com, where userID is the master Nightscout user ID.
+Tap on Settings &#8722;> Nightscout Follow URL, and enter https<nolink>://userID.herokuapp.com, where userID is the master Nightscout user ID.
 <br/>

 #### 3. Dex Share Follower